 Atlanta’s history is epic.
 Wars, fires, stately mansions, civil rights leaders, famous authors, artists, musicians and Native Americans all shared the spotlight with everyday Atlantans.

 But Atlanta’s history is not in the past.
 We believe it should be a living entity, and we invite residents and visitors to experience it personally.
+Here are three historical attractions in Atlanta to add to your must-visit list this fall.

 - The Atlanta History Center, located in Buckhead, is a 33-acre experience that features award-winning exhibitions, historic houses, enchanting gardens, interactive activities and a variety of programs for adults, children and families.
 Some of the exhibitions that grace the Atlanta History Center this fall are: